 Here’s how it works:

-4. To actually make the gifts, you will be assigned a particular cause area split with assigned dollar amounts, based on the preferences of the community and how much you pledged to give (more detail below).
-After making a gift on behalf of the community, you will submit your evidence of donations by the last day of the month.
+- To actually make the gifts, you will be assigned a particular cause area split with assigned dollar amounts, based on the preferences of the community and how much you pledged to give (more detail below).
+You can give to charities within that area (outlined below).
+After making donations on behalf of the community, you will submit your evidence of donations by the last day of the month.

 As a result of this process, the community's donations will be distributed across cause areas according to the votes of the community, no matter how much each person donated.
 Larger donors will have an equal say in the allocation of charitable donations as smaller donors.
 The distribution of funds will represent the priorities of the community, as opposed to the priorities of a few people.

 The minimum donation to participate in a given month is $25.
-As of September 28th at 4:30pm Eastern time, 2 donors have pledged to give a combined total of $1,500 every month for the trial.
-This means that if 10 more people join at the minimum donation, each new donor will influence the allocation of $145.83.
+As of November 2nd at 7:30pm Eastern time, 1 donor has pledged to give a total of $1,000 for November.
+This means that if 10 more people join at the minimum donation, each new donor will influence the allocation of $113.63.

 If you are able, giving above the average donation is better — you're committing to having your charitable donations be guided by community consensus, and hedging against your own beliefs based on the beliefs of other thoughtful, committed donors.